derekg1729/Enhanced-Platform-Starter-Kit/README.md

 These are content-heavy platforms (blogs) with simple, standardized page layouts and route structure.

-> “With Vercel, we spend less time managing our infrastructure and more time delivering value to our users.” — Sandeep Panda, Co-founder, Hashnode
+> "With Vercel, we spend less time managing our infrastructure and more time delivering value to our users." — Sandeep Panda, Co-founder, Hashnode

 1. [Hashnode](https://hashnode.com)
 2. [Mintlify](https://mintlify.com/)